 This is because outgoing wire transfers require more work and resources to process, including verifying account information and ensuring that the money is being sent to the correct recipient.

 International Wire Transfers

 If your bank doesn’t convert the money for international wire transfers, the foreign bank will do it and generally tack on their own fees.
+Incoming and outgoing international wire transfers both typically involve additional fees and charges, such as currency conversion fees, transaction fees, and intermediary bank fees.
 The best way to avoid these fees is by using a nonbank option for international wires.